jdbedics/dbthandbook/docs/03-individual.md

 ## General Clinic

-Unless you're told otherwise by Dr. Bedics, all of your clients are general clinic clients and _not_ in DBT.
+Unless you're told otherwise by Dr. Bedics, all of your clients are general clinic clients and _not_ in DBT per se.
 They are simply being seen under the umbrella of the DBT Clinic at CLU.
-They are receiving behavioral therapy and you are being supervised in behavior therapy as you learned in Behavior Therapy (PSYD 745).
+They are typically receiving behavioral therapy and you are being supervised in behavior therapy based on the DBT manual.

 ## General Procedures and Professionalism

 Your performance and evaluation in the practicum is largely a reflection of your professionalism.

-1. Be on time and end on time for all appointments.
-This is easier said than done so do your best to be aware of time.
+1. Please pay attention at the clinic orientation and be aware of the clinic's policies and procedures.
+When you have a clinic question you should refer to orientation materials prior to asking staff.
+2. Plan to be early for all your appointments.
+The parking at Westlake is often full and challenging to find a spot.
+Give yourself time.
-2. Be polite and respectful to all staff.
+3. Be polite and respectful to all staff.
+I frequently ask staff about your interations with them.
-3. It's appropriate to consult.
-A general rule is to consult and talk about your client as if the client and Dr. Bedics were present.
+4. End all client sessions on-time, at :45 past the hour.
+Clinicians need to set-up after you.
+This means you need to start winding down your sessions but :35 past the hour.
-4. Feel free to call Dr. Bedics to dicuss your cases at anytime.
+5. You should not talk about your clients openly in the office or outside of purposeful and intentional consultation with people who have a responsbility to that client (i.e., Dr. Bedics, Dr. Kumar, on-call supervisor).
+Feel free to call Dr. Bedics to dicuss your cases at anytime.
 Simply text Dr. Bedics that you would like to talk but _do not_ include a client name or information.
+6. Dress appropriately at the clinic.
+All tatttos must be covered (including feet).
+The rule is business casual.
+No need for ties or anything that formal.
+See clinic policies.
+The best is to be conservative and boring.

 ## First Session Checklist

 Review Jamie's **[Suicide Training Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with clients and be prepared to conduct safety planning as needed.
 Keep the *essential sheets* with you and ready for every session.

 **Checklist:**

 I recommend printing this page our and bringing with you to the first session.
 Check the list off as you accomplish each task.